Encourage your student to make Summer Term part of their college experience

 5-credits: lecture, discussion, and lab

-While many learning support options available during the regular academic year are not open during the summer term due to less demand, several units still offer support during the summer months.
+While many learning support options available during the regular academic year are not open during Summer Term due to less demand, several units still offer support during the summer months.
 To see a full list of tutoring and learning support resources available in the summer, students and parents can visit advising.wisc.edu/tutoring and select the “Summer Term” filter located on the “Find Resources” page.

 University Housing offers housing for students during Summer Term.
 Located in the heart of campus, with easy access to bus lines, dining halls, fitness centers, and more, they’re a convenient place to live and get to know other students.